Varicella – Serology

 Test Frequency and Turnaround Time (TAT)

-Varicella IgG and IgM serology is performed daily Monday to Friday.
+Varicella serology to detect Varicella IgG and IgM is performed daily Monday to Friday.

-Turnaround time is up to 5 days from receipt by PHO laboratory.
+Turnaround time is up to 5 days from receipt at PHO’s laboratory.

 Test Methods

-The Varicella-Zoster IgG test is performed using the BioPlex 2200 MMRV IgG kit for use on the Bio-Rad BioPlex 2200 System.
-It is a Multiplex Flow Immunoassay test intended for the qualitative detection of IgG antibodies to Varicella-Zoster virus in human serum samples.
+The Varicella IgG test (request for Post-vaccination screening, Pre-employment screening (e.g. Healthcare workers) is performed using the BioPlex 2200 MMRV IgG kit for use with the Bio-Rad Bioplex 2200 System.
+It is a Multiplex Flow Immunoassay test intended for qualitatively detecting IgG antibodies against Varicella in human serum.

-The Varicella-Zoster IgM test is performed using the chemiluminescence immunoassay (CLIA) technology for the qualitative determination of specific IgM antibodies to Varicella-Zoster virus in human serum samples.
-The test has to be performed on Diasorin’s LIAISON® XL Analyzer platform.
+The Varicella IgM test is performed using chemiluminescence immunoassay (CLIA) technology to qualitatively determine specific IgM antibodies to the Varicella virus in human serum.
+The test is performed on Diasorin’s Liaison® XL Analyzer platform.

 Interpretation

-If the acute blood sample shows low reactive, indeterminate or non-reactive IgG and/or IgM results then a convalescent sample should be collected.
-Recent infection is confirmed if a significant rise in antibody levels is observed between acute and convalescent sera.
+If the acute blood sample shows reactive, indeterminate or non-reactive IgG and/or IgM results then a convalescent sample should be collected.
+Recent infection is confirmed if a significant rise (greater than 2-fold) in antibody levels is observed between acute and convalescent sera.

 Reporting